California UPS Truck Accident Lawyers

 Reach Out To Your Insurance Company

 After an accident, notify your insurance company as soon as possible.
 Provide them with all the information you have gathered, and be honest about what happened.
-Do not admit fault.
+Refrain from making any assumptions or speculations about liability.

 Get Medical Attention